cardano-foundation/testnets-cardano-org/resources/content/articles/en/vasil-feature-overview-en.md

 ## Collateral change address

-[Script collateral](https://docs.cardano.org/plutus/collateral-mechanism) is the monetary guarantee a user gives to assure that the contract has been carefully designed and thoroughly tested.
+[Script collateral](https://docs.cardano.org/plutus/collateral-mechanism) is the monetary guarantee a user gives to assure that the transaction that uses a contract has been carefully constructed and thoroughly tested before submission to the validators.
 It is used to guarantee that nodes are compensated for their work in case phase-2 validation fails.
 The collateral amount is specified at the time of constructing the transaction and is reserved to allow for the on-chain script execution.

 Currently, on Cardano mainnet, the collateral amount is set to 150% of the transaction fee, and no change is provided to the collateral UTXO.
 This means that if a script fails phase-2 validation, the DApp user will lose all the funds that are stored in the UTXO chosen for the collateral.